UtrechtUniversity/yoda/docs/design/publication_process.md

 	- Add DOI to metadata of Vault Package

 **Step 7:** Send DataCite XML
+- Retrieve DataCite url and DataCite credentials from credentials store
 - API request to metadata endpoint with DataCite XML
 - put result in state
 - On request failure: